juliandunn/azure-docs/articles/chef/chef-overview.md

 This article describes the benefits of using Chef to manage Azure infrastructure.

 ## Automate infrastructure, apps, and compliance with one platform
 Companies require speed, velocity, and safety to compete in the digital marketplace.
 Together Chef and Microsoft help individuals, teams, and enterprises accomplish all of these things.
-With one platform, Chef Automate, you can now automate and continuously deliver your infrastructure, applications, and even compliance across your Microsoft estate.
+With one platform, Chef Automate, you can now automate and continuously deliver your infrastructure, applications, and compliance across your Microsoft estate.

 ## Test drive Chef Automate on Azure
 Supported by Chef, the [Chef Automate Azure Marketplace solution](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/chef-software.chef-automate) enables you to build, deploy, and manage your infrastructure and applications collaboratively.
 One click gets you instant access to all commercial features included with Chef Automate; gain end-to-end visibility across your entire fleet, enable continuous compliance, and manage all change with a unified workflow.

+## TK Something about CAMSA?

 ## Next steps
 * [Create a Windows virtual machine on Azure using Chef](/azure/virtual-machines/windows/chef-automation)